How Many Photos Should a Car Listing Have? 20-25

 - Any visible damage, clearly labeled

-Add these to the 12 required shots and you land in the 20-25 range that consistently outperforms in platform search rankings and buyer engagement.
+Add these to the 12 required shots and you land in the 20 to 25 range that gives shoppers enough proof without forcing them through a bloated gallery.

 Photo Checklist for Every Listing